JW-corp/J.W_Analysis/Uproot/Delphes/readme.md

 ### Notice
 Input file is not W->eve sample.
-If you input the correct sample, you can ehck the correct W MT ( pick near 80 GeV )
+If you input the correct sample, you can check the correct W-MT distribution ( pick near the 80 GeV )